Molmshaug/master/README.md

 ## This repository contains codes and analyses from my master thesis ##

-**The folder R contains codes and analyses for all tables and associated variables**
+**R/ contain codes and analyses for all tables and associated variables**

 Table 1: Contains baseline descriptive table